 For those seeking capital preservation amidst uncertainty, then buy high-dividend defensive stocks and just sit on them… Or at least buy an ETF…

-While not published on the blog, I advised close associates from late June to liquidate equity holdings and reallocate capital into inverse instruments, put options, and/or sovereign debt.
+Since late June, while not published on the blog, I have been advising close friends to liquidate stock positions and reallocate capital into cash, inverse instruments, and/or sovereign debt.

 A Macro Call Realized: KOSPI Declines to Test the Low 1900s (2019.08.06.)